-King William's College was opened in 1833 through public subscription and the support of Bishop Barrow's Charity, which had itself been founded in 1668.
-The school enjoys a magnificent setting facing Castletown Bay in the south of the Isle of Man.
-For most of its history the school operated as a boys’ boarding school supplemented by day boys.
+King William's College was opened in 1833 through public subscription and the support of Bishop Barrow's Charity, which itself had been founded in 1668.
+The School enjoys a magnificent setting facing Castletown Bay in the south of the Isle of Man.
+For most of its history, the school operated primarily as a boys’ boarding school supplemented by day boys.
 Girls were first admitted to the Sixth Form in the late seventies and the school became fully co-educational in 1987.
-In 1991 College merged with The Buchan School (also situated in Castletown) which had been founded in 1875 to provide education for young ladies, also under the auspices of Bishop Barrow's Charity.
+In 1991, College merged with the Buchan School, (situated in Castletown and founded in 1875), to provide education for young ladies, also under the auspices of Bishop Barrow's Charity.

-The College is run on year group lines for academic purposes whilst the House system has been retained for social interaction and competitions including Music, Drama and other cultural activities.
-The College is widely recognised as a leading IB Diploma school and it was the first British school to move from A levels to the IB in the same year.
-Although the school is non-selective, results are consistently strong and almost every Sixth Former goes on to university.
+The Senior School is now run on year-group lines for academic purposes while the House system has been retained for social interaction including House Music, Drama and other cultural activities.
+The College is widely recognised as a leading IB Diploma school and was the first UK school to abandon the A Level system and adopt the IB in the same year.

-The College site is dominated by the main school building with its quadrangle and clock tower.
+The College site is dominated by the main school building with its quadrangle and Clocktower.
 There is a range of specialist buildings of varying ages.
-The Buchan site is constructed around an early Victorian country house in a pleasant parkland setting on the edge of Castletown.
+The Buchan site is constructed around an early Victorian country house in a park land setting on the edge of Castletown.

 The Mathematics Department is a vibrant, happy and successful department which achieves excellent results.
 The department has four full-time and three part-time teachers.
 Pupils in Years 7 to 11 are grouped according to their mathematical ability.
 Class sizes are small – seldom more than 20.
-The department uses ‘KS3 Maths Progress’ at Key Stage 3 before embarking on the Edexcel IGCSE partway through Year 9.
-Mathematics is a compulsory subject within the IB Diploma in the Sixth Form and the department offers three separate options: Higher Level Mathematics, Mathematics Standard Level and Mathematical Studies.
-Results are consistently strong and a number of students have gone on to study Mathematics at university.
+The department uses ‘KS3 Maths Progress’ at Key Stage 3 before embarking on the Edexcel IGCSE part way through Year 9.
+Mathematics is a compulsory subject within the IB Diploma in the Sixth Form and the department offers courses in Analysis and Approaches and Applications and Interpretations at both Standard Level and Higher Level.
+Results are consistently strong and a number of students have gone on to study Mathematics and related courses at university.

 3. The Appointment